Dungyichao/OPC_Data_Access/README.md

-# OPC Data Access & CentumVP DCS
+# OPC Data Access & CentumVP DCS Introduction
 This is a tutorial of showing how to collect data from OPC server which can connect to DCS or PLC system.